transpect/control-backend/README.md

 # control-backend
-Infrastructure scripts for BaseX and svn
+Infrastructure scripts for BaseX and svn.